leonchen34/nd00333_AZMLND_Project2/README.md

 A "BankMarketing Dataset" was also created for the pipeline.<br><br>
 ![pipeline dataset](screenshots/PipelineDataSet.png)

-Excuted the pipeline from Jupyter Notebook (see saved aml-pipelines-with-automated-machine-learning-step.ipynb), and published the pipeline. <br><br>
+Excuted the pipeline from Jupyter Notebook (see aml-pipelines-with-automated-machine-learning-step.ipynb), and published the pipeline. <br><br>
 ![published pipeline](screenshots/PublishedPipeline.png)

 Used RunDetails Widget to show run information.<br><br>